Francisccoo/movie-list-rating/README.md

 	c) Reducers: Here we can find the JSON file that contains all the movie list data, and also the function that manages the current state of the app.

- - It's important to check both app.module.ts and app.component.ts inside the app folder, as they contain some code that launches functions and events.
+ - It's important to check both <code>app.module.ts</code> and <code>app.component.ts</code> inside the app folder, as they contain some code that launches functions and events.

- - For the UI, we decided to implement Bootstrap, you can check the styles.scss file, inside the src folder.
+ - For the UI, we decided to implement Bootstrap, you can check the <code>styles.scss</code> file, inside the src folder.
 We imported directly, as we also declared some CSS selectors to improve the good looking of the app.